ten-protocol/ten-test/README.md

 ```

 where version should be `latest` if the latest build from main is required, or otherwise the released version of
-`go-obscuro` and `obscuro-test` e.g. 0.19 , 0.18 etc. Note that this represents the head of the relevant releases
+`go-ten` and `ten-test` e.g. 0.19 , 0.18 etc. Note that this represents the head of the relevant releases
 branch and therefore will be the latest patch release of that major.minor version.

 Setup and run locally on host machine
 -------------------------------------
-As stated earlier, running the tests requires the `obscuro-test` repository to be cloned in the same parent directory
+As stated earlier, running the tests requires the `ten-test` repository to be cloned in the same parent directory
-as `go-obscuro`, and the dependent artifacts to be built (these are the wallet extension, and the ABIs for the bridge
+as `go-ten`, and the dependent artifacts to be built (these are the wallet extension, and the ABIs for the bridge
 contracts).
-To build the artifacts run `./get_artifacts.sh` in the root of the `obscuro-test` checkout.
+To build the artifacts run `./get_artifacts.sh` in the root of the `ten-test` checkout.
 To install all
 dependencies for running the tests use the following on OSX or Linux accordingly;

 ### OSX (Monterey 12.4)